GitHappens2Me/zeus-docs/docs/about-zeus.md

 ## Who is Zeus for?

 In order to be able to use Zeus, is required to have a running Lightning node.
-Nevertheless it can be used without your own node, if you configure it to use lndhub accounts from other nodes (LNbits, lntxbot, various lndhub servers).
+Nevertheless, it can be used without your own node, if you configure it to use lndhub accounts from other nodes (LNbits, lntxbot, various lndhub servers).

-Currently Zeus is for people running [Lightning Network Daemon (LND)](https://lightning.engineering/), [Eclair](https://acinq.co/) or [Core lightning](https://blockstream.com/lightning/) (REST or Spark API) lightning nodes.
+Currently, Zeus is for people running [Lightning Network Daemon (LND)](https://lightning.engineering/), [Eclair](https://acinq.co/) or [Core lightning](https://blockstream.com/lightning/) (REST or Spark API) lightning nodes.

 Merchants using [BTCPay](https://btcpayserver.org/) or [LNBits](https://lnbits.com/) or [LNtxBot](https://lntxbot.com) can also connect to, use, and manage their nodes from Zeus.
 Users of [LNDHub](https://bluewallet.io/lndhub/) and [Nayuta Core](https://nayuta.co/core/) can also connect to and use Zeus.